 The above resistance plots confirm that the associated diamagnetic transitions are Meissner transitions.
 In the physical sciences there is no phenomenon other than superconductivity that can produce a sharp diamagnetic transition and a resistance drop at the same temperature.
 Note that the bulk has a negative temperature coefficient, sloping the opposite direction as the superconductive transitions.
 All of the plots on this page exhibit a low signal-to-noise ratio due to a low volume fraction of superconductive material and a high thermal noise level inherent to these temperatures.

 The below graph illustrates how influential dielectric constant (relative permittivity) is in promoting Tc.
-The dots within the grid are copper-oxides that have a low K. While those in the yellow box are copper-oxides that have a high K. At the same PWR, the curve with the high K compounds features transition temperatures 60 to 70 degrees higher.
+The dots within the grid are copper-oxides that have a low Kappa.
+While those in the yellow box are copper-oxides that have a high Kappa.
+At the same PWR, the curve with the high K compounds features transition temperatures 60 to 70 degrees greater.

 In order to maximize formation of the N212 structure, this compound was synthesized using the layer cake method, as shown below.
 The pellet had approximately 100 interference layers.
 And, even using this layering technique, the volume fraction is low, requiring very sensitive test equipment.